Supporting EAL Students

 • Use Signposting

 • Key points are organized in different places across languages.
 EAL students are often looking in the ‘wrong place’ for the key ideas.
+This may also be true for some neurodiverse students

 • Use Visuals

 • Use diagrams, photos, pictures etc. to support explanations, especially if they help with understanding abstract concepts.
 Concrete examples that illustrate the concept or theory you are explaining increase understanding.
+Equally, avoid visuals that do not supplement understanding and may accidentally cause confusion